If you've been injured in an accident on a construction site, get in touch with our Personal Injury Lawyers.

 Please give our Personal Injury Lawyers a call for a friendly, confidential, conversation about how we can help support you with a Construction Site Injury Claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online inquiry form toward the top of this page on the right-hand side.
 We can also arrange a home or hospital visit when more convenient.

-We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, Birmingham, and the Midlands, synonymous with excellence.
+We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, synonymous with excellence.
+As a leading law firm, we regularly act for clients on Construction Site Injury Claims in Birmingham, Wolverhampton, Worcester and all across the midlands.
+We can represent you wherever you live in England or Wales.
 We are able to offer a wide range of pricing options including fixed fees and service level guarantees.

 "*" indicates required fields